 -

-You don't get unlimited travel in your home country - but are allowed 2 outbound/inbound days
+You don't get unlimited travel in your home country, just 2 outbound/inbound days

 First the bad news: Interrail passes don't give unlimited train travel in your country of residence.